Put topics about this connector package here.

 Entity

 It’s the entity you want to subscribe from OpenAI.
-Please refer to the entities in Management APIs from OpenAI API Reference page.
+Please refer to the entities in Management APIs from the OpenAI API Reference page.

 Request Parameters